Cahn Fellows Program

-The Cahn Fellows Program for Distinguished Public School Principals at Teachers College, Columbia University (Cahn Fellows Program) is a national fellowship for principals from New York City, Chicago and Newark, NJ.
+The Cahn Fellows Program for Distinguished Public School Principals at Teachers College, Columbia University (Cahn Fellows Program) is a national fellowship for principals from New York City, Chicago, Newark, NJ and Charlotte, NC.
 The program aims to strengthen public school systems by investing in its most effective school leaders through best-in-class leadership and professional development.

 Since 2003, the Cahn Fellows Program has admitted an annual cohort of 20-25 principals.
-The Fund’s investment will expand the cohort to include eight Chicago principals for its 2016-17 cohort, up from the one to two that the program has typically accepted in previous cohorts.
+The Fund’s investment expanded the cohort to include eight Chicago principals for its 2016-17 cohort and seven principals for its 2017-18 cohort, up from the one to two that the program typically accepted in previous cohorts.